microsoft/datashaper/javascript/schema/docs/report/schema.api.md

 // Warning: (ae-missing-release-tag) "FoldArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface FoldArgs extends InputColumnListArgs {
+export interface FoldArgs extends InputColumnListArgs, SourcePreservingArgs {
     to?: [string, string];
 }